ma-chengyuan/just-latex/README.md

 * It is your reponsibility to set up the preamble in a way that the font size of the LaTeX fragments matches that of the surrounding text in HTML.
 For example, the default text size of HTML is 12pt, so you should pass `[12pt]` as an option to the `\documentclass{article}`.
 Likewise, you should configure the header templates such that they match the size of your header.

+## Contributing
+Feel free to report any bugs or suggestions for improvement in the Issues section.
+PRs are also more than welcome.

 ## Is it Any Good?